stonepros/stone/doc/rados/operations/health-checks.rst

 To re-enable telemetry (and make this warning go away),::

-  ceph telemetry on
+  stone telemetry on

 To disable telemetry (and make this warning go away),::

-  ceph telemetry off
+  stone telemetry off

 AUTH_BAD_CAPS
 _____________